What is a Research Passport?

 Who needs a Research Passport?

-You need a Research Passport if you will be undertaking research within Hull and East Yorkshire Hospitals NHS Trust and you do not have a contract of employment with the NHS.
+You need a Research Passport if you will be undertaking research within Hull University Teaching Hospitals NHS Trust and you do not have a contract of employment with the NHS.

 Who does not need a Research Passport?